BensThoughts/next-mdx-filesystem/README.md

 `excludedProdDirs` is an array of folder names that you would like to exclude from your production build.
 For example `["drafts"]`

-`dirIndexFile` is the name of a special file that you can place into any directory to specify the metadata for a directory.
+`dirIndexFile` is the name of a special file you can place into any directory to specify the metadata for it.
+It is a great way to organize your articles by category using directories.
 Currently supported metadata is YAML and includes these fields.
-It is a great way to organize your articles by category.

 ```yaml
 title: string
 date: string
 description: string | undefined
 ```

-`date` should take the form *yyyy-mm-dd*.
 By default `title` and `date` will always be included in the metadata of a directory.
 If there is no index file in a directory the name of the directory and the last modified date will be used for `title` and `date` respectively.
+Last modified `date` will take the form *yyyy-mm-dd*.

 #### **Example** `index.yaml`: